PLEASE SHARE ELECTRONICALLY ♻ DO

 that cup of coffee if you can.
 It can be a better experience than the drive if

 you pick a nearby shop.
+Side benefit: A walking habit will help you live a

 c.